wycre/awesome-kali-purple-docs/source/content/tool-setup-guides/Elastic Stack.md

   - installation-directions
   - rewrite-planned
 ---
+# This guide no longer works, a rewrite is planned
 ## Installation
 The Elastic stack has several components that each have their own installation guides.